knupel/Rope/docs/revision.md

 > add offset(float x, float y) function
 > add function update();
 > add function change(float begin, float end) to change dynamicly the length of the line
+> improve angle function to add a roatation around axe, where the axe is somewhere a the line